 Contamination Remediation refers to the process of cleaning up a property with contamination issues that are usually discovered during the Phase 1 Environmental Site Assessment (ESA) and Phase 2 Subsurface Investigation process.
 Today, there are a variety of remediation methods and technologies to apply at a site.
-And environmental professionals can optimize the process for maximum effect and lowest cost.
+And environmental professionals can optimize the process for maximum effect and the lowest cost.
 For instance, the type of chemical, or the extent of the contamination plays a major role in selecting the optimal remediation technique.
 Moreover, the type of media (for example- soil, soil gas and/or groundwater) is another important factor in the remedial action methodology.
-Lastly, the available timeframe and budget, as well as the extent of regulatory oversight for the contamination cleanup process, also plays a part in the formation of a remedial action plan.
-Updated January 10, 2021.
+Lastly, the available timeframe and budget, as well as the extent of regulatory oversight for the contamination cleanup process, also play a part in the formation of a remedial action plan.
+Updated August 31, 2023.

 Altogether, one must understand that each site is unique, and it is necessary to consult a professional geologist or environmental engineer to determine the appropriate course of action.